Don’t Get Mugged by Feedback

 3. Counterbalance the feeling of isolation created by the poor feedback.
 Silence and isolation can keep us from taking responsible actions.
 When admitting you don’t know something or are not as good as you want to be, most people cut you some slack and will wait to see if you are serious about changing your behavior.

 4. Focus their attention on the “whole” picture.
 System thinkers tend to do better in the long run.
 Making short-term decisions with long-term consequences can be devastating.
 Another reason to involve people you trust is to get a wider view and complexities of the problems.
-I get the whole picture by going to many people, who have a connection to an issue, rather than sitting in my office.
+I get the whole picture by going to many people, who have a connection to an issue, rather than sitting in my office trying to figure the problem out by myself.

 5. Appeal to their higher instincts.
 There is a Native American story that involves two wolves.
 One wolf is the wolf of good, the other wolf is the wolf of evil.
 When the young boy asks his grandfather which wolf wins in the end, the grandfather responds, “the one I feed the most.”
 Which wolf are you feeding?
 Who wants to follow someone who is always negative?
 I don’t.
 See Olsen & Sommers, Trainer’s Companion.
 AHAProcess, Inc. for this story and more stories.